-- In Jacob's Ladder, the titular Vietnam veteran believes that he's being pursued by government agents who want to suppress the truth about the use of psychedelic drugs during the war.
+- In Jacob's Ladder, the titular Vietnam veteran believes that he's being pursued by government agents who want to suppress the truth about using psychedelic drugs during the war.
 The drug story may or may not be true, but the conspiracy itself is just a Dying Dream of the protagonist who never actually made it out of Vietnam.

-- In Passengers (2008), a number of passengers who survived a plane crash start to disappear one by one; the protagonist (a grief counselor who conducts therapy for them) believes that an airplane consipracy may be killing them off to cover up their guilt for the crash.
-It turns out that Claire was also one of the passengers, and they were all in afterlife (nobody survived the crash actually); people who they thought were pursuing them were actually dead loved ones helping them to move on.
+- In Passengers (2008), a number of passengers who survived a plane crash start to disappear one by one; the protagonist (a grief counselor who conducts therapy for them) believes that an airplane conspiracy may be killing them off to cover up their guilt for the crash.
+It turns out that Claire was also one of the passengers, and they were all in the afterlife (nobody survived the crash actually); the people they thought were pursuing them were actually dead loved ones helping them move on.

 - In Shutter Island, US Marshall Teddy Daniels investigates the disappearance of a patient from the remote mental clinic, Ashecliffe Hospital.
 As the investigation continues, he finds that the hospital staff are hiding something from him, and suspects that the head doctor is conducting horrible experiments on unwilling patients.
 In reality, "Teddy Daniels" is actually Andrew Laeddis, a patient at that same hospital.
 The only experiment happening is the doctors indulging Laeddis's delusions of investigating a conspiracy, in hopes that Laeddis would realize the truth and be cured after his fantasy played out to the end.

-- Naked Lunch is about a "conspiracy" involving fantastic monsters and talking typewriters that exists only in the drugged mind of the protagonist.
+- Naked Lunch is about a "conspiracy" involving fantastic monsters and talking typewriters that exist only in the drugged mind of the protagonist.